Identifiability of linear compartmental models: the singular locus: Background

 \subsection{Identifiability}

-A linear compartment model is \textit{generically structurally identifiable} if from a generic choice of the inputs and initial conditions, the parameters of the model can be recovered from exact measurements of both the inputs and the outputs.
+A linear compartmental model is \textit{generically structurally identifiable} if from a generic choice of the inputs and initial conditions, the parameters of the model can be recovered from exact measurements of both the inputs and the outputs.
+Recent work from Ovchinnikov, Pogudin, and Thompson showed that checking identifiability from the input-output equation in~\eqref{eq:i-o-general} is valid for strongly connected models with one input and one output \cite[Corollary 2]{Ovchinnikov-Pogudin-Thompson}.
 We now define this concept precisely.

-\begin{defn} Let $\mathcal{M}=(G, In, Out, Leak)$ be a linear compartment model.
-The \textit{coefficient map} is the function $c: \R^{|E| + |Leak|} \rightarrow \R^{k}$ that is the vector of all coefficient functions of the input-output equation (here $k$ is the total number of coefficients).
+\begin{defn} Let $\mathcal{M}=(G, In, Out, Leak)$ be a strongly connected linear compartmental model with one input and one output.
+The \textit{coefficient map} is the function $c: \R^{|E| + |Leak|} \rightarrow \R^{k}$ that is the vector of all coefficient functions of the input-output equation in~\eqref{eq:i-o-general} (here $k$ is the total number of coefficients).
 Then $\mathcal{M}$ is: \begin{enumerate} \item \textit{globally identifiable} if $c$ is one-to-one, and is \textit{generically globally identifiable} if $c$ is one-to-one outside a set of measure zero. \item {\textit{locally identifiable} if around every point in $\R^{|E| + |Leak|}$ there is an open neighborhood $U$ such that $c : U \rightarrow \R^k$ is one-to-one, and is \textit{generically locally identifiable} if, outside a set of measure zero, every point in $\R^{|E| + |Leak|}$ has such an open neighborhood $U$.} \item{\textit{unidentifiable} if $c$ is infinite-to-one.} \end{enumerate} \end{defn}

 Since the coefficients in $c$ are all polynomial functions of the parameters, the model $\mathcal{M}=(G, In, Out, Leak)$ is generically locally identifiable if and only if the image of $c$ has dimension equal to the number of parameters, i.e.,~$|E| + |Leak|$.
 The dimension of the image of a map is equal to the rank of the Jacobian matrix at a generic point.
 Thus we have the following result, which is \cite[Proposition 2]{MeshkatSullivantEisenberg}: